TowerNZ/Engineering.Recruitment.Backend/README.md

 # Assignment
 Create an API to receive the data captured in the frontend assignment.
 You may not have to complete the frontend assignment unless explicitly told so.
+The frontend test can be found [here](https://github.com/TowerNZ/Engineering.Recruitment.Frontend)

-We recommend using C#, .Net Core, and WebAPI to build this API.
+We recommend using C#, .Net, and WebAPI to build this API.

 ## Spec
 - Inputs: